PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-06 06:55:09
+Last updated: 2024-04-06 06:56:58
-Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo
+Random Quote: I have let you come wash my dishes.
+I said my oven needed cleaning, I invited you to a p-rno! - Victoria